voicepaw/so-vits-svc-fork/README.md

 <details>
   <summary>Notes</summary>

-- If no GPU is available, simply remove `pip install -U torch torchaudio --index-url https://download.pytorch.org/whl/cu118`.
+- If no GPU is available or using MacOS, simply remove `pip install -U torch torchaudio --index-url https://download.pytorch.org/whl/cu118`.
+MPS is probably supported.
 - If you are using an AMD GPU on Linux, replace `--index-url https://download.pytorch.org/whl/cu118` with `--index-url https://download.pytorch.org/whl/rocm5.4.2`.
 AMD GPUs are not supported on Windows ([#120](https://github.com/34j/so-vits-svc-fork/issues/120)).
   </details>